rakeshatwakeupfarms/personal/.clinerules/workflows/day_planner.md

 ## Current Month Goals

-Get current month goals located in `/Users/r/Documents/personal/day_planner`.
+Analyze progress against current month goals located in `/Users/r/Documents/personal/day_planner` and relate daily activities to these goals.
 Use code to accurately determine the current month.

 ---